 Emailing your doctor through our Patient Portal, MyHealthConnection, is a great way to contact your doctor for any non-urgent concerns.
 These can include questions on general medical conditions; follow up appointments, medication questions, lab result requests, referral inquiries, or general questions about the office – all in an encrypted, secure environment.
 Please do not use the Patient Portal for emergency medical questions or questions that require an immediate response.
 We check messages received through MyHealthConnection, and will often respond the same day, but some questions may take a few business days for a response.

 Not a member yet?
 To learn more about the benefits of joining the Patient Portal, Request an Invitation to Join today!

 To obtain a copy of your medical records New West Physicians requires a HIPAA compliant Authorization Release Form (PDF).
 You must identify what information that you would like and to whom they are to be sent to, along with your full name, current address, date of birth, daytime telephone number and legal signature.
 Please allow up to three weeks from the date the request is made by the office to receive your records.
 According to Colorado state statues, there is a charge for copies of medical records.
 However, if your records are being sent to another provider for continuity of care, there is no charge.

 Yes, click here (PDF) to review a copy of our most recent Utilization Management notification.

 To help you understand more about the Affordable Care Act, please click here (PDF) for detailed information.

 New West Physicians has been practicing patient-centered care since our inception in 1994; long before 2007 when the terminology was formalized by Joint Principles of the Patient-Centered Medical Home.
-To learn more about what Medical Home means to New West Physicians and to our patients ,click here and en español click here (PDF) .
+To learn more about what Medical Home means to New West Physicians and to our patients ,click here (PDF) and en español click here (PDF) .
 To learn more about the PCMH™ certifying agency, NCQA Patient-Centered Medical Home, click here (PDF).